Event encourages girls to embrace STEM

 The event is open to schools, libraries, community and government organizations, homeschoolers, and independent learners across Canada.

 Females in STEM

-Additionally, a Statistics Canada 2019 study funded by the Department for Women and Gender Equality found that generally, male STEM graduates were more likely than female STEM graduates to be employed in a STEM occupation.
+Additionally, a Statistics Canada 2019 study funded by the Department for Women and Gender Equality found that generally, male STEM graduates were more likely than female STEM graduates to be employed in the field.
 And despite the fact that women now account for the majority of university graduates, they are less likely than men to hold a degree in a STEM field of study.
-According to the 2016 Census, over one-third of men (37.5 percent) with a bachelor’s degree had studied in a STEM field, compared to 15.3 percent of women with a bachelor’s degree.
-And among college graduates, 3 in 10 men had studied in a STEM field, whereas less than 1 in 10 women had done the same.
+According to the 2016 Census, over one-third of men (37.5 percent) with a bachelor’s degree had studied in a STEM field, compared to 15.3 per cent of women.
+And among college graduates, three in 10 men had studied in a STEM field compared to one in 10 women.